FangzhengZhang/Simple-Game-Server-Management-Tool/README.md

        - Server stop command (default with kill -9).
        - Server update command for servers that do not need to upload update file by user.

 2. The back end should support the front-end's requirement, and save those event logs into a database.

 # Requirement for you pc:
 1. curl
 2. MySQL server

+# How to run this application:
+1. You need to give the right application path in the application.properties file.
+(I may write a script to do this in the future)
+2. If you want to use the email function, you need to give the right email address and password in the application.properties file.

 # Starting Logic